What Is a California Motion To Vacate?

 The Importance of Hiring a Lawyer

 You must have legal grounds to file a motion to vacate.
 Without a good reason based on California law, the motion would be a waste of time.
-You must hire an experienced criminal appeals lawyer to review your case.
-Spolin Law P.C. will scrutinize your arrest, trial, and sentencing.
-We’ll look for any legal errors, then explain your options.
+An experienced criminal appeals lawyer can review your case and scrutinize your arrest, trial, and sentencing.
+They can look for any legal errors, then explain your options.
 If you’re beyond the deadline to appeal, a motion to vacate might be appropriate.

 Aaron Spolin is a former prosecutor and award-winning attorney.
 He has experience helping many people win better outcomes in their cases.
-It’s not always possible to avoid a conviction, but he can help mitigate the consequences.
+It’s not always possible to avoid a conviction, but he may be able to try to mitigate the consequences and fight to get you the justice you deserve.